soumitradev/assembly-fun/README.md

 And I did.
 I tried atleast.

+This are the basic steps leading up to a 32-bit OS made entirely from scratch.
+No Bootloader, no Stivale, and no prior knowledge of C or Assembly needed.
+I do, however recommend watching some of Ben Eater's videos on YouTube to understand better how programs run at the *really* low level.
+Like the binary level.

 This is still a WIP project, and I'm still learning.

 `latest` contains the latest code I've written, and the other folders contain older code that I wrote while learning.
+After this becomes big enough, it will move to its own repository where it will be a standalone OS.

-I've used `bochs` for testing, `nasm` for compiling my Assembly code.
+I used `bochs` for testing inititally, now I use `qemu`, `nasm` for compiling my Assembly code.
 The `.bin` files are the compiled machine code.

-All code is for the original x86 architecture.
+All code is for the original i386 architecture.

+Old comment:
-The `./latest/bochsrc` contains the config for the latest OS image.
+> The `./latest/bochsrc` contains the config for the latest OS image.
 You'll have to modify it for every subfolder to run each image.
 Maybe I'll automate this config generation, compilation and testing later.

+All builds have been moved to `Make`.
+A Makefile is included in the newer folders.
+The old ones still use bochs.